Table of Contents

-The words rugs and carpets are often pronounced as the interchangeable terms.
-To make it somewhat more clear rugs are the floor coverings that are not precisely bonded with the floor.
-These unfastened fabric pieces are used as a floor covering that does not occupy the floor under completely.
+The words rugs and carpets are often pronounced as interchangeable terms.
+To make it somewhat more clear, rugs are the floor coverings that are not precisely bonded with the floor.
+These unfastened fabric pieces are used as a floor covering that does not occupy the floor completely.

-Use of rugs as floor covers is since the evolution of humans.
+Despite these facts, humans of today have no such inherent needs because of the continuous revolution, but we are still inclined and motivated towards using the Ancient rugs in our homes.
+Usually, traditional rugs have an ancient appearance.
+Use of rugs as floor covers has been around since the evolution of humans.
 First of all, they were used to sleep to provide comfort and protected sleep.
 It was used because of the quality of providing warmth during the cold days.
 However, time passed, and by using the animal skin and all the related materials rug trade was started.

 Given below is the brief history of rugs that how they came into existence?
 What was the method of production?
 How were the rugs designed?
 How are the patterns impregnated?

 In Rugs around the world, there are so many symbols and motifs, most of them centuries-old but still used in different rugs today.
 The Oriental rug symbols have some meaning.
 For instance, Anatolian mother goddess symbols, crescent shaped, commemorate a person, head ornament, cuff shaped motif, trousseau chest, pointed star, water container symbols are being used in Persian and oriental rugs.

 The Persian rug symbols have an alluring appearance with full memories of old history—furthermore, Oriental rug residing in homes and hotels for a classic look.

 History of Persian rugs